Euramsia/PersonalWebsite/content/posts/fundraising.md

 ## However

-It is the greatest job I've had until now.
-Really.
-The parts above may not sound like it, but the merit-based earning, the focus on this and only this job during these weeks, the feeling of having my fate (commissions) in my own hands, the team spirit, the people you meet, the joy of talking to friendly and funny people, being outside all the time, walking in the sunshine, learning so much about yourself and gaining knowledge into human nature - all these things make the job definitely worthwhile for me and I will surely do it again.
+**It is the greatest job I've had until now.** Really.
+The parts above may not sound like it, but the merit-based earning, the focus on this and only this job during these weeks, the feeling of having my fate (commissions) in my own hands, the team spirit, the people you meet, the joy of talking to friendly and funny people, being outside all the time, walking in the sunshine, learning so much about yourself and gaining knowledge of human nature - all these things make the job definitely worthwhile for me and I will surely do it again.

 ## Lessons learned